How News Aggregator Apps Personalize Content in 2026

 - Track outcome metrics: measure time saved and quality of insights, not just feed engagement.

-""If you have the same problem over a long time, maybe it is not a problem, it is a fact." - Isaac Asimov
+""If you have the same problem over a long time, maybe it is not a problem, it is a fact." โ Isaac Asimov, science fiction author and professor of biochemistry at Boston University

 Information abundance is now the default condition.
 Treating personalization as a design system, not a black box, is what turns an aggregator from distraction infrastructure into decision infrastructure.